viovendi/viovendi.github.io/customizations/shared/custom-js/README.md

 ## Question Handler
 > by [Dmitry](https://github.com/Dmitry-the-Werkstudent)

 Attach a handler to a question which is being called whenever the selection or input in that question is changed.
-Currently supported question types are `dropdown`, `radio`, `checkboxes`, `text` and `paragraph`.
+Currently supported question types are `dropdown`, `radio`, `checkboxes`, `text`, `phone` and `paragraph`.
+It also supports product groups and default questions.
 * Name: `questionHandler`
 * Args:
   * `element` - a **jQuery object** of the question (retrieved from e.g. `findQuestion`)